mrabhaykant/rPi/Information/3_Networking_commands_linux.md

 2. netstat
    - usually comes pre installed in most of the standard debian based distributions.
    - basic usage ```netstat -an```

+3. ifconfig
+   - Lets you see the network configuration